 The U.S. Geological Survey estimates that the quantity of water in the upper 2600 feet of the continental crust is about 3000 times greater than the volume of water in all rivers at any one time, and nearly 20 times greater than the combined volume in all lakes and rivers (i.e., over 95% of the fresh water is underground).
 In the United States, subsurface water supplies about 20% of our country's freshwater requirements.
 (Essentials of Geology, Lutgens and Tarbuck, 1986) By itself, California's economy would rank as the 15th largest in the world.
 (5-2001)

-the world is the Rockville Bridge in Marysville, PA
+bridge in the world is the Rockville Bridge in Marysville,

 Submitted by Samantha age 9

 The New River, located in North Carolina and West Virginia, is unusual in several regards.
 It flows north, like the Tennessee and a handful of other rivers in North America, AND it is one of the oldest rivers in the world, approximately 1 billion years old (the Nile River is older).
 It is called the "New River" because it came as a shock when it was first brought to the attention of mapmakers.
 Locals had known about it forever of course, but it didn't appear on maps until well after areas much further west were already mapped.